-• Identify, evaluate, prioritize and reduce the additional impacts on migratory species resulting from changes in human behaviour due to climate change (the so-called "tertiary effects").
-(Parties, relevant organizations).

-- Develop and/or revise environmental sensitivity and zoning maps, to include critical and important sites for migratory species, as an essential tool for sustainable land use planning and management and adaptation projects.
-(Parties, scientific community, NGOs). - Use the environmental sensitivity and zoning maps to inform the selection of sites for climate change mitigation projects, such as renewable energy projects.
-(Parties). - Develop general guidelines for mitigation and human adaptation projects to ensure that they are not harmful to migratory species.
-(Scientific Council). - From the general guidelines develop step down guidelines at the national level for mitigation and adaptation projects to ensure that they are not harmful to migratory species.
-(Parties, scientific community, NGOs, energy, agriculture, forestry, transport and other sectors). - Ensure that an environmental impact assessment is conducted prior to undertaking adaptation and mitigation projects taking into account impacts on migratory species.
-(Parties, energy sector). - Make the monitoring of environmental impacts a standard requirement for climate change mitigation and adaptation projects and for land use planning.
-(Parties, energy sector). - Ensure that projects incorporate adaptive management in mitigation and adaptation projects and land use planning, based on the results of monitoring activities.
-(Parties). - Recognizing that there is considerable uncertainty regarding the potential effectiveness of offsetting as an approach to compensate for detrimental impacts of mitigation and human adaptation, undertake research to inform assessments of the likely role of compensatory or offsetting approaches designed to reduce and prevent detrimental impacts of mitigation and adaptation projects upon migratory species.
-(Parties, scientific community). - Develop and apply appropriate methodologies to consider potential cumulative impacts of mitigation and adaptation projects across the entire life-cycle of migratory species, including breeding, wintering and stop-over sites, as well as impacts upon migratory routes.
+- Identify, evaluate, prioritize and reduce the additional impacts on migratory species resulting from changes in human behaviour due to climate change (the so-called "tertiary effects").
+(Parties, relevant organizations).[L] - Develop and/or revise environmental sensitivity and zoning maps, to include critical and important sites for migratory species, as an essential tool for sustainable land use planning and management and adaptation projects.
+(Parties, scientific community, NGOs).
+[S] - Use the environmental sensitivity and zoning maps to inform the selection of sites for climate change mitigation projects, such as renewable energy projects.
+(Parties).[M] - Develop general guidelines for mitigation and human adaptation projects to ensure that they are not harmful to migratory species.
+(Scientific Council).[S] - From the general guidelines develop step down guidelines at the national level for mitigation and adaptation projects to ensure that they are not harmful to migratory species.
+(Parties, scientific community, NGOs, energy, agriculture, forestry, transport and other sectors).
+[M] - Ensure that an environmental impact assessment is conducted prior to undertaking major adaptation and mitigation projects, as well as exploration and production projects, taking into account impacts on migratory species.
+(Parties, energy sector).
+[S] - Make the monitoring of environmental impacts a standard requirement for major climate change mitigation and adaptation projects, exploration and production projects and for land use planning.
+(Parties, energy sector).
+[M] - Ensure that projects incorporate adaptive management in mitigation and adaptation activities.
+(Parties).
+[S] - Recognizing that there is considerable uncertainty regarding the potential effectiveness of offsetting as an approach to compensate for detrimental impacts of mitigation and human adaptation; undertake research to inform assessments of the likely role of compensatory or offsetting approaches designed to reduce and prevent detrimental impacts of mitigation and adaptation projects upon migratory species.
+(Parties, scientific community).
+[S] - Develop and apply appropriate methodologies to consider potential cumulative impacts of mitigation and adaptation projects across the entire life-cycle of migratory species, including breeding, wintering and stop-over sites, as well as impacts upon migratory routes.
 These should be applied at regional, national or international population levels, as appropriate.
-(Parties, scientific community). - Ensure that where impacts on migratory species are significant, renewable energy and other climate change mitigation or adaptation structures are operated in ways that eliminate or minimize negative effects on migratory species (for example, including short-term shutdowns or higher turbine cut-in speeds, with regard to wind farms).
-(Parties, energy sector). - Ensure that any climate change mitigation and adaptation action has appropriate social and environmental safeguards in place at all stages, taking into account CMS-listed species.
-(Parties, multilateral development banks, and energy sector). - Ensure that the best available scientific information on the impacts of climate change on migratory species is accessible and useable for planning and decision-making.
 (Parties, scientific community).
+[M] - Ensure that where impacts on migratory species are significant, renewable energy and other climate change mitigation or adaptation structures are operated in ways that eliminate or minimize negative effects on migratory species (for example, including short-term shutdowns or higher turbine cut-in speeds, with regard to wind farms).
+(Parties, energy sector).[S]

+- Ensure that any climate change mitigation and adaptation action has appropriate social and environmental safeguards in place at all stages, taking into account the needs of CMS-listed species.
+(Parties, multilateral development banks, and energy sector).
+[M] - Ensure that the best available scientific information on the impacts of climate change on migratory species is accessible and useable for planning and decision-making.
+(Parties, scientific community).
+[L]